 What to do?

 The first thing NOT to do is ignore it.
 The first thing to do is to take the image down at once.
-Or, if the image is on a third-party site not under your control, let that website owner know, and specify that he or she take down the image immediately.
+Or, if the image is on a third-party site not under your control, let that website owner know, and specify that they take down the image immediately.

 The chances are very good that simply taking the image down and paying a minimal fee will do the trick.
 But ignoring the situation can cause it to escalate.